Tutorial 16: Average response

 This figure shows a typical clean evoked response, with a high signal-to-noise ratio.
 This represents the brain response to a simple auditory stimulation, the large peak around 90ms probably corresponds to the main response in the primary auditory cortex.

 The green line represents the global field power (GFP), ie the sum of the square of all the sensors at each time point.
 This measure is sometimes used to identify transient or stable states in ERP/ERF.
+You can hide it with the display options menu Extra > Show GFP.

 - This is the response to the deviant beeps (clearly higher in pitch), for which the subject is supposed to press a button to indicate that he/she detected the target.
 These responses are represented with the "button" events, distributed between 350ms and the end of the file (many responses happened after 500ms).
 Because of the variability in the response times, we can already anticipate that we won't be able to study correctly the motor response from this average.
 For studying the activity in the motor area, we need to epoch the recordings again around the "button" events.